 SmolVM currently prioritizes zero-touch VM access for local agent workflows.
 Read this section carefully.

-SmolVM uses Paramiko’s AutoAddPolicy for SSH connections, which accepts unknown host keys on first connection.
+SmolVM uses Paramiko’s AutoAddPolicy for SSH connections, which means it accepts unknown host keys on first connection.
+This keeps setup simple for local use, but it can allow man-in-the-middle attacks on untrusted networks.

 Follow these practices to use SmolVM securely:

-- Prefer local-only usage on developer machines or trusted CI runners
+- Run SmolVM on developer machines or trusted CI runners

 - Do not expose guest SSH endpoints to public or untrusted networks